YaoGroup/DIFFICE_jax/paper.md

 involved in the data.
 Thus, there is no need to add regularization terms in the cost function when solving inverse problems.

-However, to infer the effective viscosity from the SSA equations and remote-sensing data, the regular PINNs codes or algorithms available online might be inadequate.
+However, to infer effective viscosity successfully from the SSA equations and remote-sensing data, regular PINNs codes or algorithms available online might be inadequate.
 Additional settings for neural networks, optimization method, pre-processing of both the SSA equations and observational data are all essential for the success of the viscosity inversion vis PINNs. `pinnIceShelf` incorperate the optimal settings